 - Battery car bracket: each participating team must build a lithium-ion-powered car based on the specifications established by NREL under the car competition rules

-- Schools can field multiple teams at NoCo Time Trials (NREL may only allow 2 teams per bracket at state championships, however)
+- Schools can field multiple teams at NoCo Time Trials (NREL may only allow two teams per bracket at state championships, however)

 - Teams must be sponsored by their school – public, private or charter (likely a science or STEM class or program)